Craft485/3D/README.md

 To start with I didn't focus on models or animations, a cube will suffice

 Controller and input are taken care of in seperate classes in order to keep the logic decoupled

+### Concept 2 Part 2: Models and animations

+Using [Mixamo](https://www.mixamo.com) to get models and animations

+Animations:

+- Idle

+- Walk forwards

+- Walk backwards

+- Crouch while idle

+- Crouch while walking either forwards or backwards

+- Run forwards

+What I have currently is good for the purposes of what I wanted from it.
+In the future I may add more animations and/or play with blending them together to get cleaner animations.
+Blending would involve playing 2 animations at once via my current understanding, but that may overcomplicate the current structure of the FSM